tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 4. Implement snippet in the head section of every page
 Write custom code that automatically adds the Optimizely snippet to every page using the project ID that was chosen by the user.

-This is an example of how it would work within Wordpress:
+This is an example of how it would work within WordPress:

 ```php
 /**